 I think some do picture something slightly different with irrevocable consent to the reality—they picture the screaming no, the being held down, all that.
 Realistically, things don’t look like that here—I’m expected to just not say no, not to say it or complain and be overpowered.
 It looks a lot more peaceful and the reality is that even if my knee jerk reaction is no, I always want to obey more than I want to say no, and if I can’t quite bring myself to say yes, I want to be pushed there.

 Also, you can’t really effectively hold someone down screaming no when what you told them to do is the dishes or the laundry.
 Irrevocable consent goes far past things where holding someone down would work and that underlying desire to always say yes, and to say yes and just do it even when you don’t want to, is an important part.
 If communicating about actual wants is desired, it can be done at a time not directly after an order.

 I will also say, I think it’s often valuable and important to read differing opinions on these things, avoid the echo chamber, and it can be thought provoking to read pieces with similar opinions that explain it in a new light.
 I spend a lot of free time pouring over anything from academic articles to books to FetLife writings, going to classes, taking video courses, and practicing, on the subjects that interest me, often regardless of the conclusion of another’s content.

-It was this that allowed me to choose the label I felt was right for me—watching others theorize on what possible labels meant, how they were used, why they were selected, when and where and by who.
+It was this that allowed me to choose the label I felt was right for me—watching others theorize on what possible labels meant, how they were used, why they were selected, when and by whom.
 After that, it lets me figure out more about what it really means to me, how to explain it, how it fits into other pictures.
 And if I think I have something to add, I write pieces of my own, like the ones mentioned above, or even this one.